- Degree-seeking in Early Childhood Development at NPC.

 - Click here for tips on writing your scholarship essay

-- Demonstration of financial status as evidenced by Free Application for Federal Student Aid (FAFSA) Student Aid Report (SAR) PAGE 1 ONLY or letter of award or denial from NPC Financial Aid Office or MyNPC page.
+- Demonstration of financial status for the 2024-2025 academic year as evidenced by Free Application for Federal Student Aid (FAFSA) Submission Summary (FSS) PAGE 1 ONLY or letter of award or denial from NPC Financial Aid Office or MyNPC page.

 Scholarship recipients may re-apply for this award in subsequent academic years (not to exceed two consecutive years).

-Application Deadline: Thursday, April 14 at 12:00 p.m.
-MST., for funding for the FALL 2022 semester.
 Applications received after this date/time will not be accepted, regardless of why they are late.
 You are STRONGLY advised to submit your application well in advance of the deadline date!
-If you submit your application prior to Monday, April 4, and it is incomplete or requires revisions, Betsyann Wilson will make every effort to assist you in making corrections.
-Applications received after Monday, April 4 will be accepted “as is.”

-For more information, including assistance with your scholarship essay, please contact NPC Friends and Family Executive Director Betsyann Wilson: 928-536-6245 or betsy.wilson@npc.edu
+Questions For more information, contact NPC Friends and Family Executive Director Betsyann Wilson: 928-536-6245 or betsy.wilson@npc.edu.